Tutorial: Configure Workday for automatic user provisioning

 What is the GA version of the Provisioning Agent?

-Refer to Azure AD Connect Provisioning Agent: Version release history for the latest GA version of the Provisioning Agent.
+Refer to Microsoft Entra Connect Provisioning Agent: Version release history for the latest GA version of the Provisioning Agent.

 How do I know the version of my Provisioning Agent?